Boat Rental Spain

 The country's sailing laws are policed by the Garda Civil.
 If on a bareboat charter do have all your passports, boat license, sailing qualifications, insurance and charter papers to hand as the police do do spot checks on mariners.

 With these issues in mind, you'll soon forget yourself as you explore the coastline and/or islands you choose as a base for your charter.
 Absorb yourself in the food and culture in all the ports and anchorages you visit.
-Chill out on beaches inaccessible to the all-inclusive holiday crowd.
+Chill out on beaches inaccessible to the all-inclusive vacation crowd.
 Party at some of the best venues on the planet or relax as you eat tapas through a lazy afternoon.
-There's so much choice to be had you could do a different Spanish sailing holiday every year and never cover the same ground twice.
+There's so much choice to be had you could do a different Spanish sailing vacation every year and never cover the same ground twice.

 Getting to Spain